-Kingsley House prohibits the following items on or around their campuses:
+Kingsley House prohibits the following items in, on, or around their campuses:

-- Firearms, explosives or weapons (except when in the possession of designated personnel authorized by Kingsley House) If you are an officer or security guard and carry a weapon, please remove it and store it properly in your vehicle prior to entering the Kingsley House campus. - Illicit drugs (as designated by the Drug Enforcement Administration and the respective state law), lookalike drugs, and designer drugs (drugs not actually controlled by federal or state law, but which have similar pharmacological effects). - Drug paraphernalia - Intoxicating beverages
+- Firearms, explosives, or weapons (except when in the possession of designated personnel authorized by Kingsley House) If you are an officer or security guard and carry a weapon, please remove it and store it properly in your vehicle prior to entering the Kingsley House campus.
+If this is not possible, please notify your Family Advocate, in advance, so that we can note this on your file. - Illicit drugs (as designated by the Drug Enforcement Administration and the respective state law), look-alike drugs, and designer drugs (drugs not actually controlled by federal or state law, but which have similar pharmacological effects). - Drug paraphernalia - Intoxicating beverages